Kikobeats/react-boilerplatinum/README.md

 The premise of this scaffold is provide the best production build possible, but also the best development user experience.

+About **development**:

 - Use [standard](https://github.com/feross/standard) as linter.
-- All production optimization possible enables.
-- Live editing React components for development (using HMR3).
+- Live editing using HMR for JS and CSS.
 - Devices synchronization with [BrowserSync](https://www.browsersync.io/).

+About **production**:

+- Split final build into vendor and main.
+- Minify JS, CSS and HTML.

 It's inspired in [react-hot-boilerplate](https://github.com/gaearon/react-hot-boilerplate).